helm/charts/stable/prometheus/README.md

 ## Upgrading from previous chart versions.

+Version 9.0 adds a new option to enable or disable the Prometheus Server.
+This supports the use case of running a Prometheus server in one k8s cluster and scraping exporters in another cluster while using the same chart for each deployment.
+To install the server `server.enabled` must be set to `true`.

 As of version 5.0, this chart uses Prometheus 2.x.
 This version of prometheus introduces a new data format and is not compatible with prometheus 1.x.
 It is recommended to install this as a new release, as updating existing releases will not work.
 See the [prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/#storage) for instructions on retaining your old data.

 ### Example migration